mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

 haven't  written about it here... until now.
 Today I want to write about an interesting problem that the [langchain](https://www.langchain.com/) can potentially solve.

-I'll assume from here on in you haven't been living under a rock 🗿 for the past year and have heard and (hopefully) tried ChatGPT yourself 👨‍💻
+I'll assume from here on in you  have heard and (hopefully) tried "ChatGPT" yourself 👨‍💻

 ## The Problem

-"A picture is worth a thousand words."
-In this case, *a picture of words is worth saving me a thousand keystrokes:*
+"A picture is worth a thousand words." *In this case, a picture of words is worth saving me a thousand keystrokes:*

 ![problem](https://github.com/mattkumar/shinysave/blob/main/problem.png?raw=true)

 One of the reasons ChatGPT can't give responses based on real-time information because the underlying model was trained with data up to a certain point in time.
-You're interacting with something fixed.
+Another is it doesn't know how to get that information; it's not hooked up to the internet.

 ## Langchain